dmpstats/Fetch_and_Merge_Acceleration_to_Locations/README.md

 attribute table for potential future use or reference.
 Default: `FALSE`.

-**Filter downloaded ACC data by time interval** (`acc_timefilter`): an integer defining the time interval, in minutes, for thinning the ACC data.
+**Filter downloaded ACC data by time interval** (`acc_timefilter`): an integer defining the time interval, in minutes, for thinning the temporal resolution of the downloaded ACC data.
 Must be between 0 (no filtering) and 30.
-Unit: `minutes`; default:
+Unit: `minutes`; default: `0`
-`0`

 ### Most common errors